andreabenzi/curiosity-potd/readme.txt

 [https://api.nasa.gov/index.html](https://api.nasa.gov/index.html)

 = Version 2.0 =
-This plugin add a block for Gutenberg that display current sol (martian day version) of Curiosity into a paragraph tag.
+This plugin add a static block for Gutenberg that display current sol (martian day version) of Curiosity into a paragraph tag.
+The date don't change after the block is added.
+It's just a print to put in your article the Curiosity sol at that time.

 = Slogan =